mjgasior/cracker-app/README.md

 1. Use [this](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) instruction to generate SSL certificates (I have used Windows OpenSSL alternative which is available [here](https://slproweb.com/products/Win32OpenSSL.html) - everything is described in the instruction provided previously).
 Keep the name of the certificate `fullchain.pem` and `privkey.pem` for the private key, for example, using OpenSSL:

-   openssl req -x509 -newkey rsa:4096 -nodes -keyout crackerssl.key -out crackerssl.crt -subj “/C=PL/L=Kraków/CN=cracker.red” -days 600
+   openssl req -x509 -newkey rsa:4096 -nodes -keyout fullchain.pem -out privkey.pem -subj “/C=PL/L=Kraków/CN=cracker.red” -days 600

 - `req` - request a certificate
 - `-x509` - a standard defining the format of public key certificates